victorgarciaesgi/regle/docs/src/core-concepts/rules-properties.md

 ### `$validate`
 - Type: `() => Promise<boolean>`

-Sets all properties as dirty, triggering all validators.
-Returns a Promise with a boolean, which resolves once all validators finish.
+Sets all properties as dirty, triggering all rules.
+Returns a Promise with a boolean, which resolves once all rules finish.

 ### `$touch`
 - Type: `() => void`